Twisted compactification of N=2 5D SCFTs to three and two dimensions from F(4) gauged supergravity: critical points

-where $\lambda=1$ and $\lambda=-1$ for $S^2$ and $H^2$ cases, respectively. \\ We look for fixed point solutions satisfying $G'=\sigma'=\phi_1'=\phi_2'=0$ and $F\sim r$.
-From the above equations, we immediately see that these conditions require $\phi_1=0$.
+where $\lambda=1$ and $\lambda=-1$ for $S^2$ and $H^2$ cases, respectively. \\ We look for fixed point solutions satisfying $G'=\sigma'=\phi_2'=0$ and $F\sim r$.
 The $\gamma_{\hat{r}}$ projector is not necessary for constant scalars since $\gamma_{\hat{r}}$ only appears with the $r$-derivative.
 The BPS equations are automatically satisfied by the fixed point solutions without imposing the $\gamma_{\hat{r}}$ projector.
 Furthermore, with $\phi_1=0$, the $\gamma_7$ projection is not needed.
-Therefore, the $AdS_4$ fixed points will preserve half of the original supersymmetry corresponding to eight supercharges or $N=2$ superconformal symmetry in three dimensions. \\ For $\phi_1=0$, the explicit form of $AdS_4$ critical point is given by
+Therefore, the $AdS_4$ fixed points will preserve half of the original supersymmetry corresponding to eight supercharges or $N=2$ superconformal symmetry in three dimensions. \\ The explicit form of $AdS_4$ critical point is given by

 In the above equations, we have given a solution in the $S^2$ case for definiteness.
 A similar solution in the $H^2$ case can be obtained by replacing $(a,b)$ by $(-a,-b)$ in the above solution.
 For $a<0$, the solution is valid provided that $b<a$ or $b>-a$.
 When $a>0$, we have a real solution for $b<a$ or $b>a$.
 It can be checked that there exist both $AdS_4\times S^2$ and $AdS_4\times H^2$ fixed points. \\ As an example, we give some $AdS_4$ solutions with a particular value of $b=2a$ as follow: